enoky/M2SVID-gui/README.md

 2. Download the [M2SVid weights (coming soon)]().
 We provide two model variants: one featuring full attention for disoccluded tokens and a standard version without.

-3. Optional (for training only) Download [stable-video-diffusion-img2vid-xt checkpoint](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt) and put it in `ckpts/`.
+3. Optional (for training only): download [stable-video-diffusion-img2vid-xt checkpoint](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt) and put it in `ckpts/`.

 ### Environment